Saturday, May 20, 2017

-Format: Region B Blu-ray, PAL, Japanese Dialogue with optional French Dub and English and French Subtitles.
-Region 2 DVD, PAL, Japanese Dialogue with optional French Dub and English and French Subtitles
+Format: Region B Blu-ray, PAL, Japanese Dialogue (original theatrical monaural and 5.1 re-recorded mix) with optional English and French Subtitles

 Currently in Print (as of writing): Yes